microsoft/WindowsProtocolTestSuites/TestSuites/BranchCache/docs/BranchCache_UserGuide.md

 * Two separated networks.

-* A computer set up as DC which runs Windows Server 2012 R2, above version is also supported.
+* A computer set up as DC which runs Windows Server 2012 R2(or above version).

-* A computer set up as Content Server computer which runs Windows Server 2012 R2, above version is also supported.
+* A computer set up as Content Server computer which runs Windows Server 2012 R2(or above version).

-* A computer set up as BranchDC computer which runs Windows Server 2012 R2, above version is also supported.
+* A computer set up as BranchDC computer which runs Windows Server 2012 R2(or above version).

-* (Optional) A computer set up as HostedCacheServer computer which runs Windows Server 2012 R2, above version is also supported.
+* (Optional) A computer set up as HostedCacheServer computer which runs Windows Server 2012 R2(or above version).

-* Two computer set up as Client1 and Client2 which runs Windows 8.1, above version is also supported.
+* Two computer set up as Client1 and Client2 which runs Windows 8.1(or above version).

 ### <a name="_Toc395793791"/>Hosted Cache Mode